Undergraduate Research Mentorship Program

 per month for summer program.

-- Funding is available for the summer program.
+- Funding is available for the program, paid as grants.

 Project Work Plan and Deliverables